fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/manual.md

 ```

 For more context on how to use Java ApertureSDK to set feature Control Points,
-you can take a look at the [example app][example] available in our repository.
+you can take a look at the [example app][example] available in the repository.

 [example]:
   https://github.com/fluxninja/aperture-java/tree/releases/aperture-java/v1.0.0/examples/standalone-example